The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Decision #3: Become a Person of Action

-Amid the bloodshed during the Gettysburg Civil War battle (1863), Union Colonel Joshua L. Chamberlain noticed Ponder on the field and promptly emphasized the need to act with confidence even when circumstances were uncertain.
+Amid the bloodshed during the Gettysburg Civil War battle (1863), Union Colonel Joshua L. Chamberlain noticed Ponder on the battlefield, pulled him aside, as he emphasized on the need to act with confidence even when circumstances were uncertain.

-He then handed Ponder a tobacco pouch with a note — highlighting the importance of acting decisively as a leader and always doing the right thing.
+Chamberlain then handed Ponder a tobacco pouch with a note attach to it — highlighting the importance of acting decisively as a leader and always doing the right thing.

 Many people move out of the way for a person on the run; others are caught up in his wake. — JOSHUA CHAMBERLAIN

-After reading the note, Ponder teleport to the next location.
+After reading the note, Ponder transfer to the next location.

 Joshua Chamberlain (1828–1914) was an officer in the Union Army during the Civil War and a governor of Maine.